youcan-shop/coding-challenges/Software Engineer 2023/Backend/README.md

 - Implement an advanced search engine using Elasticsearch, with making sure data sources are well synced overtime.

 ## Instructions
-- Write a readable and maintainable code.
+- Write a readable, maintainable and decoupled code.
 - Build a small and concise app the right way, with illustrating good software engineering principles (DRY, KISS, YAGNI, SOLID, ...)
+- Do not use magics from the Framework, avoid using facades in favor of dependency injection
 - Wrap Eloquent queries in repository layer, never use eloquent outside the repository
-- CSS & colors are not evaluated.
-- Do not hesitate to automate the build phase (front / backend)
+- Do not hesitate to automate the build phase

 ## Technologies
 - Laravel / VueJs
-- PHP / MySQL
+- PHP / MySQL / Memcached / Redis / ES

 ## Evaluation criteria 🚨
 - Accuracy to follow instructions with attention to details.